home-assistant/home-assistant.io/source/_components/media_player.denon.markdown

 - Play and pause are supported, toggling is not possible.
 - Seeking cannot be implemented as the UI sends absolute positions.
 Only seeking via simulated button presses is possible.
 - Additional option the control Denon receivers with a builtin web server is using the http interface
-- http interface supports some additional functionalities like album covers and is supporting more than simultaneous one connection
+- denonavr interface supports some additional functionalities like album covers and is supporting more than simultaneous one connection